MarcellGranat/EFRP/Exercise-2.md

     y = "# cointegrated vectors",
     x = "# window",
-    caption = "Points are jittered around their true y value for better visualisation.\n (The number of cointegrated vectors is interger)" )
+    caption = "Points are jittered around their true y value for better visualisation.\n (The number of cointegrated vectors is interger)", tag = 'Figure 6'
+  )
 ```